pudly/schmopera-hugo/content/articles/domingo.md

 Or do we just file the facts away in our heads, a slow-but-steady confirmation that, for all its taking of itself _very_ seriously, opera is simply another seedy branch of show business.

 I thought that after I wrote all of this I'd have some conclusion to draw.
 I don't have one; I'm just angry.
-These offenders have egos that are out of control, inflated and deified by the
+These offenders have egos that are out of control, inflated and deified by the industry and its love of legacy.